juptier21/juptier21/README.md

   -Fix bugs, code smells and security hotspots detected by SonarQube <br>
   -Implement test driven development <br>
   -Particapate in all Scrum events <br>
-  -Maintaine old React applications <br>
+  -Maintain old React applications <br>
   -Fix incidents reported by the client <br>
   -Report daily and weekly to product owner and manager <br>
 <br>